fourstix/Hex_Keypad_Arduino_Library/README.md

 [*SparkFun 4x4 Keypad - 16 Button (Retired Product DD-1481)*](https://www.sparkfun.com/products/retired/14881)

-Adafruit sells a similar keypad [*Adafruit 4x4 Matric Keypad*](https://www.adafruit.com/product/3844)
+Adafruit sells a similar keypad [*Adafruit 4x4 Matrix Keypad*](https://www.adafruit.com/product/3844)

 Keypads are very handy input devices.
 And there are many great libraries written to interface to keypads!
 Using this firmware that scans the keys and an 3.3v 8MHz Arduino Pro-Mini, it's easy to create a Hexadecimal Keypad monitors all 16 buttons and allows you to read in any button presses by simply reading over I2C.
 It also implements a stack with time stamps for each key press so you don't need to constantly poll the keypad.
 The asterisk key is mapped to E and the hash key is mapped to F.